SanguShellz/GTA5VersionSwitcher/README.md

 >### 📣 IMPORTANT 📣
-> ⚠️Back up your game files before using this tool for the first time.
+> ⚠️ Back up your game files before using this tool for the first time.
 Use at your own risk.

-> ⚠️GTA5 Version Switcher.bat may need to be ran as administrator for registry and file access.
+> ⚠️ GTA5 Version Switcher.bat may need to be ran as administrator for registry and file access.

 # GTA5 Version Switcher